johanclasson/PowerShell/README.md

 This module helps in automating these tedious tasks.

+## Outlook
+One can normally use Outlook rules to redirect email automatically, even to external recipients.
+But if your local exchange admins has not configured Exchange to allow that, then this does not work.
+This module can be used to schedule a task with does the automatic redirection anyway!

 ## Utils
 Common functionality for the other modules.
 For example credential handling, mail sending etc.